MDD And The Absence Of Sleep

 MDD and the absence of sleep can amplify the depressive symptoms and make the world around you less tolerable.Tweet

 For the best part of a week and a half, I have lived among the millions of people who experience the better bulk of their lives in the wee hours of the morning.
-Their reasons for being night dwellers undoubtedly vary from person to person, maybe it’s an accumulation of stress, work requirements or even a mental disorder.
-Yet, others live in the darkness voluntarily, known as night hawks.
+Their reasons for being night dwellers undoubtedly vary from person to person.
+Maybe it’s an accumulation of stress, work requirements or even a mental disorder.
+Yet others, known as night hawks, live in the darkness voluntarily.